 - Duty Cycle: 60%

 If portability and versatility are important to you, take a look at this unit from Lotos with its non-touch Pilot arc and 50 Amp output.
-This machine makes use of non-hazardous compressed air to make neat cuts to stainless steel, aluminum, alloy steel, mild steel, and copper.
+These cutters make use of non-hazardous compressed air to make neat cuts to stainless steel, aluminum, alloy steel, mild steel, and copper.

 Reviewers are especially pleased that the pilot arc torch allows for clean cutting, even if the surface is dirty or painted.